Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: A reminder of the algebraic aspects in the closed case

 We can also consider the alternating $\gl(1|1)$ spin-chain with antiperiodic conditions for the fermions, obtained by setting $f^{(\dagger)}_{2L+1}=-f^{(\dagger)}_1$.
 The generators $e_j$, for $1\leq j\leq 2L-1$, have the same representation~\eqref{rep-TL-1} while the last generator is then given by

 to be compared with~\eqref{rep-JTL-2}.
-This expression does not provide more a representation of the $\JTL{N}$: in the diagram language, non-contractible loops now should be replaced by the weight~$2$ (the dimension of the fundamental or its dual, instead of the superdimension in the periodic case); the relation $u^{N}=(-1)^j$ should be also imposed in the sector with $2j$ through-lines.
-We will call the corresponding algebra $\JTL{N}^{tw}$, see a precise definition in our \second paper~\cite{GRS2}.
+This expression provides a representation of another quotient (different from $\JTL{N}$) of the affine TL algebra: in the diagram language, non-contractible loops now should be replaced by the weight~$2$ (the dimension of the fundamental or its dual, instead of the superdimension in the periodic case); the relation $u^{N}=(-1)^j$ is also imposed in the sector with $2j$ through-lines.
+We will call the corresponding algebra $\JTL{N}^{tw}$, see a precise definition in our \second paper~\cite[Sec.~6.2]{GRS2}.

 We emphasize that this antiperiodic $\gl(1|1)$ spin chain does not have $\gl(1|1)$ symmetry any longer.
-Instead, we have~\cite{GRS1} that the centralizer of $\JTL{N}^{tw}$ is generated by the $s\ell(2)$ generators $\e$ and $\f$, or $F_{(2)}^\dagger$ and $F_{(2)}$ defined in~\eqref{F2-def}.
+Instead, we have~\cite[Thm.3.4.1]{GRS1} that the centralizer of $\JTL{N}^{tw}$ is generated by the $s\ell(2)$ generators $\e$ and $\f$, or $F_{(2)}^\dagger$ and $F_{(2)}$ defined in~\eqref{F2-def}.

-We then recall the bimodule structure~\cite{GRS2} over the pair $(\JTL{N}^{tw},U s\ell(2))$:
+We then recall the bimodule structure~\cite[Sec.~6.2]{GRS2} over the pair $(\JTL{N}^{tw},U s\ell(2))$:

 where $\XX_{1,j}$ is the $j$-dimensional simple $U s\ell(2)$-module and $\AIrrTL{j}{(-1)^j}$ is a simple module over $\JTL{N}^{tw}$.
 The dimension of $\AIrrTL{j}{(-1)^j}$ is $2d^0_{j+1} + d^0_{j} + d^0_{j+2}$ and is